HLT-ISTI/QuaPy/README.md

 print(f'Mean Absolute Error (MAE)={error:.3f}')
 ```

-Quantification is useful in scenarios of distribution shift.
+Quantification is useful in scenarios of prior probability shift.
 In other
-words, we would not need to estimate the class prevalences of the test set if
+words, we would not be interested in estimating the class prevalences of the test set if
 we could assume the IID assumption to hold, as this prevalence would simply coincide with the
 class prevalence of the training set.
-That is to say, a Quantification model
+For this reason, any Quantification model
 should be tested across samples characterized by different class prevalences.
 QuaPy implements sampling procedures and evaluation protocols that automates this endeavour.
 See the [Wiki](https://github.com/HLT-ISTI/QuaPy/wiki) for detailed examples.